lspitzner/multistate/README.md

 where `Foo` is the missing type.

-# Naming Scheme
+## Naming Scheme

 (Will refer to StateT in this paragraph, but equally valid for Reader/Writer) The mtl monad transformers make use of primarily three methods to "unwrap" a transformed value:
 `runStateT`, `evalStateT`, `execStateT`.
 These three all have a type matching the pattern `s -> t m a -> m b`, they differ in what `b` is.
-We will use a different naming scheme, for three reaons:
+We will use a different naming scheme, for three reasons:

 1) "run", "eval" and "exec" are not in any way intuitive, and should be suffixed in any case.